Catching up with the Catholic convert, writer, talk radio host, and mom of six who recently added “stand-up comedian” to her resume...

 “Going into stand-up has been a wild and very scary adventure for me,” she said, “but I’d like to encourage people to be more fearless in discerning what God is asking of them.
 Really exciting things happen when you stop putting limits on God and say ‘Hey, I’ll try it.
 Even if I fail, I’ll give a shot.’”

-Her next book, Your Blue Flame, helps people to find the God-given gift they’re meant to share with the world.
+Your Blue Flame, helps people to find the God-given gift they’re meant to share with the world.
 It will be published in May 2020 and is available for pre-order.
+Read more: Jeannie Gaffigan shares her tips for keeping marriage and family strong in times of crisis Read more: This improv comedy trick works wonders in relationships